 - Influencing another person to commit an abuse of a university student conduct system.

 Person(s) witnessing or experiencing what they believe to be a possible code violation should provide an authorized university official with the information.

-- Complaints regarding academic misconduct should be referred to the coordinator of the committee on academic misconduct.
+- Complaints regarding academic misconduct should be reported to the committee on academic misconduct; and

 - The coordinator of the committee on academic misconduct is authorized to investigate allegations involving academic misconduct. [see rule 3335-23-14]